 ……..

 The derivation of permitted short-term interference levels, and associated time percentages, is a complex process.
-Since it is detailed in several existing ITU-R Recommendations for different conditions and frequency bands, calculations are not presented here.
+Since it is detailed in several existing ITU-R Recommendations for co-primary sharing in different conditions and frequency bands, calculations are not presented here.
+Anyhow, it should be noted that the 10% and 1% degradation permitted, respectively, to co-primary service and other source of interference should also result in a factor of 10 difference in the % of time associated to the calculated I/N ratio.

 The procedures described in Recommendations ITU-R F.1494, ITU-R F.1495 and ITU-R F.1606, and in Annex 5 to Report ITU-R M.2119 provide examples of the development of short-term interference criteria.

 b2) In F.1565